 *Bonus tip: always check your gas tank before heading out to hike in the middle of nowhere!!*

+And if you're looking to get in shape for your hiking adventures (trust me, this makes ALL the difference in the experience), CLICK HERE to snag my free week of Fit for Hiking workouts!
 I hope this all helps you feel ready to give hiking a go in the upcoming months!!
 Also, I am genuinely so excited for you.
 My intro to hiking really did change my life and so much about who I am as a person.
 Good things are waiting for you!
 Thanks for reading and be sure to pass along to your newby hiker friends :)